sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_7.rst

      spades      18       13     15      4

 Suppose I wanted to know whether the choice you make the second time is dependent on the choice you made the first time.
-Thit is where a test of independence is useful, and what we are trying to do is see if there is some relationship between the rows and columns of this table.
+This is where a test of independence is useful, and what we are trying to do is see if there is some relationship between the rows and columns of this table.